 “Now it’s just one big family in this neighborhood and that’s what I really like,” says Fred.
 “It makes me feel good when a community can come together and really look out for each other.”

-With a heart of gold and a signature gold tooth to match, Fred is known by almost everyone in the neighborhood for being the friendly face that just mows their lawns out of the kindness of his heart.
-The catch is he never asks for money.
+With a heart of gold and a signature gold tooth to match, Fred is known by almost everyone in the neighborhood for being the friendly face that mows their lawns out of the kindness of his heart.
+The catch is that he never asks for money.

 One neighbor, Nathan Gregory says that Fred is always going above and beyond for his people.

 “Fred operates as a leader of the community by stopping by and making sure everyone is okay,” says Gregory.
 “When the lady down the street was sick he went to Uncle Larry’s and bought her some food.
 Not a lot of people would do that.”

 When asked why Fred is such a giving person, he points above to symbolize his undying faith in God.
 Helping people is more than just a feel-good hobby for Fred, it is his purpose in life.

 “Sometimes there are going to be good days and sometimes bad days,” says Fred.
 “Everyone needs a helping hand because you don’t know what a person is going through.
 A good talk will help somebody… it will help.”

 Fred’s presence in the community is felt by many as he fills the unofficial neighborhood protector role.